maco-studios/openwire/README.md

   <img src=".github/assets/img/logo.svg" alt="OpenWire Logo" width="200"/>
 </p>

-# OpenWire
+> [!WARNING]
+> This project is currently in early development.
+The API and features are subject to change.
+> Please provide feedback and contributions to help shape its future.

-OpenWire is a Magento 1 module that introduces a modern component-based architecture to the Magento ecosystem.
+is a Magento 1 module that introduces a modern component-based architecture to the Magento ecosystem.
 It enables developers to create dynamic, interactive, and reusable components with minimal JavaScript knowledge.
 This project draws heavy inspiration from the Magento 2 Magewire and Laravel Livewire projects, adapting their concepts to the Magento 1 platform.

 ## Installation